Daniel Ortega: Marriage and family

-Sandinista revolution (1979–1990)
+Sandinista revolution and first presidency (1979–1990)

 When Somoza was overthrown by the FSLN in July 1979, Ortega became a member of the five-person Junta of National Reconstruction, which included Sandinista militant Moisés Hassan, novelist Sergio Ramírez, businessman Alfonso Robelo, and Violeta Barrios de Chamorro, the widow of a murdered journalist.
 In September 1979, United States President Carter hosted Ortega at the White House, and warned him against arming other Central American leftist guerrilla movements.
 At the time, Ortega spoke truthfully when he denied Sandinista involvement in neighboring countries.
 When Ortega questioned the Americans about CIA support for anti-Sandinista groups, Carter and Deputy Secretary of State Warren Christopher said the reports were false.
 After the meeting, Carter asked Congress for $75 million in aid to Nicaragua, contingent on the Sandinista government's promise not to aid other guerrillas.

 The FSLN came to dominate the junta, Robelo and Chamorro resigned, and in 1981 Ortega became the coordinator of the Junta.
 As the only member of the FSLN National Directorate in the Junta, he was the effective leader of the country.
 After attaining power, the FSLN embarked upon an ambitious programme of social reform.
 They arranged to redistribute 5 e6acre of land to about 100,000 families; launched a literacy drive, and made health care improvements that ended polio through mass vaccinations, and reduced the frequency of other treatable diseases.
 The Sandinista nationalization efforts affected mostly banks and industries owned by the extended Somoza family.
 More than half of all farms, businesses, and industries remained in private hands.
 The revolutionary government wanted to preserve a mixed economy and support private sector investment.
-The Superior Council of Private Enterprise (COSEP) opposed the Sandinistas’ economic reform.
+The Superior Council of Private Enterprise (COSEP) opposed the Sandinistas' economic reform.
 The main organization of Nicaraguan big business was composed of prosperous families from the Pacific coast cities, who dominated commerce and banking.
 Ortega took a very hard line against opposition to his policies: On 21 February 1981, the Sandinista army killed 7 Miskito Indians and wounded 17.

 Ortega's administration forced displacement of many of the indigenous population: 10,000 individuals had been moved by 1982.
 Thousands of Indians fled to take refuge across the border in Honduras, and Ortega's government imprisoned 14,000 in Nicaragua.
 Anthropologist Gilles Bataillon termed this "politics of ethnocide" in Nicaragua.
 The Indians formed two rebel groups – the Misura and Misurasata.
 They were joined in the north by Nicaraguan Democratic Force (FDN) and in the south by former Sandinistas and peasantry who, under the leadership of Edén Pastora, were resisting forced collectivization.